 The good news is that business tax audits don’t have to be scary.
 This article will explain what you can expect from an IRS audit and how to prepare for it.
 Although never fun, understanding how auditors think and what they see as red flags during an audit can help make them as painless as possible.

 There are many common misconceptions about tax audits.
 Let’s take a closer look at some of the most commonly asked questions.

 What is a Tax Audit?

-A tax audit is a review and examination of tax records submitted by a business, organization or individual.
+A tax audit is a review and examination of tax records submitted by a business, organization, or individual.
 It is designed to confirm the amount of tax reported on submitted returns is accurate.
-The auditor examines the financial accounts and records of the company to verify the information is being presented accurately and in accordance with U.S, tax laws.
+The auditor examines the financial accounts and records of the company to verify the information is being presented accurately and in accordance with the U.S, tax laws.

 What is a Corporate Tax Audit?

 In general, a corporate tax audit is no different from a business or individual audit.
 The goal of an audit does not change whether the business is a sole-proprietorship or if the business operates through a different legal structure, such as a partnership or limited liability company.